klewic/TuneBot/README.md

 intention of randomly generating music in the form of midi files.

 This is a very involved project that I've been chipping away at for over a year now.
-I've had to find a way to build a data set from scratch using an archive of midi files from Geocities websites (rip) on top of tweaking the design of the neural networks endlessly hoping for output that isn't a scrambled bunch of nonsense.
+From figuring out a way to build a data set from scratch using an archive of midi files from old Geocities websites to tweaking the design of the neural networks endlessly hoping for output that isn't a scrambled bunch of nonsense.

-I've only included a small portion of the data in the Generate_Data directory.
+I only included a small portion of the data I used in the Generate_Data directory.
-However, the tools to convert the midi files to text are all present within that directory.
-Feel free to make your own data set using your own midi collection.
+However, the tools to convert any midi file to text are all present within that directory.
+Feel free to make your own data set using your own midi collection and see what happens.

-This project has gone through many iterations, and the scrambled nature of all of my code files shows it.
-This project is also far from over.
-At the moment, the TuneBot NoteGenerator seems to ignore the random input provided to it and outputs mostly the same song every time.
-However, I've generated a variety of models that each produce a distinct, relatively nice sounding tune (I've included four of the generated songs in the root of the project - give 'em a listen!).
+This project has gone through many iterations and will go through more when I find the time.
+At the moment, the TuneBot NoteGenerator ignores the random input provided thus models tend to converge to a single song.
+However, I've generated a variety of models that each produce a distinct, relatively nice sounding tune (I've included four of the generated songs in the root dir of this project - give 'em a listen!).
 I have some ideas for improving upon the GAN's that will likely come with a rewrite of everything in Pytorch (Tensorflow just wasn't cutting it for an experimental project like this).